 “Rituximab is like gold dust.”
 11

 The cost of modern cancer biologics reflects the scientific innovation and the investment required to support biotechnological research and development.
 But it puts these treatments beyond the reach of many people.
 Pursuit of innovative new drugs is clearly of great importance, but so is broadening patient access to the treatments we have now.
-There’s no quick-fix solution – but, as many modern cancer biologics start to approach patent expiry, the opportunity arises for new manufacturers to develop less costly versions of them, known as biosimilars.* No rituximab biosimilars have yet been approved in any highly regulated markets, but a number of candidate products are currently undergoing pre-clinical and clinical testing, with the aim of bringing the benefits of this important biologic drug to many more patients worldwide.
+There’s no quick-fix solution – but, as many modern cancer biologics start to approach patent expiry, the opportunity arises for new manufacturers to develop more affordable biosimilars.
+A biosimilar of rituximab has now been approved in Europe and in South Korea, and other countries are expected to follow soon, with the aim of bringing the benefits of this important biologic drug to many more patients worldwide.

 QuintilesIMS is actively supporting the development of rituximab biosimilars for NHL and we invite you to join us as a clinical investigator.
 The patients you enroll in these studies will all receive active therapy, either with Rituxan®/MabThera® or with a rituximab biosimilar candidate at no cost to them or to their insurers.